JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

    * Fonts should be in the `font` directory.
    * Strings (`strings.xml`) should be in the `values` directory.
    * Other files with any hierarchy should be in the `files` directory.

+4. > Available starting with 1.6.10-beta01.
+   >
+   {type="warning"}

+   If necessary, you can alter the default settings for Compose Multiplatform resources by adding a `compose.resources{}` block to the `build.gradle.kts` file:

+    ```kotlin
+    compose.resources {
+        publicResClass = true
+        packageOfResClass = "me.sample.library.resources"
+        generateResClass = always
+    }
+    ```

+   * `publicResClass` set to `true` makes the generated `Res` class public.
+By default, the generated class is [private](https://kotlinlang.org/docs/visibility-modifiers.html).
+   * `packageOfResClass` allows you to assign the generated `Res` class to a particular package (for access within the code as well as for isolation in a final artifact.)
+By default, Compose Multiplatform uses the `{group name}.{module name}.generated.resources` package.
+   * `generateResClass` set to `always` makes the project unconditionally generate the `Res` class.
+This may be useful when the resource library is only available transitively.
+By default, the `auto` value is used: generate the `Res` class only if the current project has an explicit `implementation` or `api` dependency on the resource library.

 ## Qualifiers